RecipesLearn

 Aside from the aforementioned sub-primal cuts, you’ll also find retail cuts like:

-Rib cuts really highlight the importance of different cooking methods.
 For instance, ribeye and prime rib come from the same primal but are cooked very differently.

-loin primal cut location
+loin primal location

-Location: Found behind the ribs at the top of the Cow.
+• Location: Found behind the ribs at the top of the Cow.

-Sub-primal Cuts: Tenderloin, Strip Loin, Short Loin, Sirloin
+• Sub-primal Cuts: Tenderloin, Strip Loin, Short Loin, Sirloin

-Common Use: Often these muscles are fabricated into steaks like T-bone, Porterhouse, Filet mignon, NY Strip, and Tenderloin.
+• Common Use: Often these muscles are fabricated into steaks like T-bone, Porterhouse, Filet mignon, NY Strip, and Tenderloin.

-Characteristics: Often lean but tender.
+• Characteristics: Often lean but tender

 The cuts from the loin sub-primal are highly regarded as some of the most tender on the entire animal.
 Unlike rib cuts which are heavily marbled, loin meat is often quite lean.